Pasta with Chickpeas (Pasta e Ceci)

 If you love them as much as we do, don’t miss this helpful collection of delicious chickpea recipes.
 Here are a few of our favorites:

-If you make this pasta e ceci or if you have any questions, let me know!
+Let me know if you make this pasta e ceci or if you have any questions!
 Leave a comment, send me a message, or rate it.

 I would love to hear from you!